The Economy – Labor Force and Industry

 Analysis and Trends

-- California Labor Market Review for May 2015
+California Labor Market Review (PDF)

 The California Labor Market Review is a monthly publication that provides in-depth analysis on the California labor market.